This page explains Calamus could not be the Measuring reed due to being only 3 1/2 feet in length.

-"Acorus calamus commonly called sweet flag" Calamus is only 1–3½' tall where the Cannabis Sativa Hemp Plant is 20+' tall making Calamus too short and impossible to be the "one reed" measuring reed, Cannabis is the only obvious and actual measuring reed.
-Example: 6 cubits converted into feet= 9 feet + 1.5 Handbreadths = 2+9=11 feet.
+"Acorus calamus commonly called sweet flag" Calamus is only 1–3½' tall where the Cannabis Sativa Hemp Plant is 20+' tall making Calamus too short and impossible to be the "one reed" measuring reed, Cannabis is the actual measuring reed.
+Example: 6 cubits converted into feet= 9 feet + 1.5 Handbreadths = 2+9= 11 feet.
 The measuring reed "one reed" would have had to have been 11 feet or greater and adjusted.
-Cannabis was mistranslated from Kaneh Bosem "many ancient languages, including Hebrew, the root "kan" had a double meaning, both hemp and reed, and that an error originated within the oldest Greek translation of the Hebrew Bible, Septuagint, in the third century B.C., where the terms "kaneh" and "kaneh-bosem" had been translated as "sweet kalamos".
-In the many Bible translations that followed, including Martin Luther's"
+Cannabis was not a mistranslation as once believed, from Kaneh Bosem "many ancient languages, including Hebrew, the root "kan" had a double meaning, both hemp and reed, and that an error originated within the oldest Greek translation of the Hebrew Bible, Septuagint, in the third century B.C., where the terms "kaneh" and "kaneh-bosem" had been translated as "sweet kalamos".
+In the many Bible translations that followed, including Martin Luther's" also, Bible translations - Wikipedia

 (We believe our Ancestors used Cannabis over "12,000 years ago" and that they were very aware of there uses, in many ways, and that the Old Testament, and the New Testament was doctored to hide there uses, many things were changed too control them and how they were found in the Bible, including many other natural / spiritual God given properties, and on March 7, A.D.
 321, the Sabbath was changed, (The profits and disciples were dead) when there writings were doctored, we encourage everyone to seek the truth.)